 Onions contain a high amount of prebiotics and fiber.
-In the body, this helps improve gut health by aiding in digestion, strengthening the immune system, and lowering inflammation.
+These compounds help improve gut health by aiding in digestion in the body, strengthening the immune system, and lowering inflammation.
+Onions are rich in fructans, a type of prebiotic fiber that serves as fuel for beneficial bacteria in the gut, leading to optimal digestive function.

-Onions are considered to be nutrient-dense food.
-This means that they contain a small number of calories and a large number of nutrients.
+Onions are considered to be a nutrient-dense food.
+This means that they contain a small number of calories and many nutrients.
 They are a great source of potassium and manganese.
 Potassium helps to increase energy and your metabolism.
-Manganese helps the body create connective tissue, aids in bone health, and lowers the chance of forming blood clots.

-Onions contain an antioxidant called quercetin.
-Quercetin is an anti-inflammatory and works to fight off inflammation within the body.
-It is great at lowering swelling, helping with arthritis, and treating bladder infections.
+As mentioned before, onions contain an important antioxidant called quercetin.
+Quercetin is also an anti-inflammatory that works to fight off inflammation within the body.

 Studies have been conducted to discover the relationship between quercetin and Alzheimer’s disease.
 These studies showed a significant association between consuming foods high in quercetin, such as onions, and having a lower chance of developing Alzheimer’s.